Cold Fact by Rodríguez

 About the album Cold Fact

-The story and journey of Sixto Diaz Rodríguez, or Rodríguez, from Detroit is probably unique in the magical world of pop & rock music.
-Between August and September 1969, Rodríguez recorded his first album titled Cold Fact and released it in March 1970 with Sussex Records.
+The history and journey of Sixto Diaz Rodríguez, or Rodríguez, from Detroit is probably unique in the magical world of pop & rock music.
+Between August and September 1969, Rodríguez recorded his first album titled Cold Fact, which was released in March 1970 by Sussex Records.
 It is an album that follows the then-dominant musical trend of folk rock with many elements of psychedelic rock.

 Comments ${ comments.length }$